wazuh/wazuh-virtual-machines/SECURITY.md

 Please submit your findings as security advisories under the "Security" tab in the relevant GitHub repository.
 Alternatively, you may send the details of your findings to [security@wazuh.com](mailto:security@wazuh.com).

 ## Vulnerability Disclosure Policy
 Upon receiving a report of a potential vulnerability, our team will initiate an investigation.
-If the reported issue is confirmed as a vulnerability, we will take the following steps
+If the reported issue is confirmed as a vulnerability, we will take the following steps:

 1. Acknowledgment: We will acknowledge the receipt of your vulnerability report and begin our investigation.
 2. Validation: We will validate the issue and work on reproducing it in our environment.